rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - The NBA expands into Canada, and the Toronto Raptors are established alongside the Vancouver Grizzlies.
-- The Raptors do not do well in their inaugural season.
+- Damon Stoudamire, the Raptors' first ever draft pick (7th overall), is named Rookie of the Year.
+- Brendan Malone is fired after the season.

 </MainText>

-<h1 class="main-title main-title--desktop main-title--3" data-slide="3">1997</h1>
+<h1 class="main-title main-title--desktop main-title--3" data-slide="3">1996-97</h1>
 <MainText :slide="3">

 HEAD COACH